leo-liu1/recipe-book/README.md

 ### `npm install`

-Install all packages necessary to run the application
+Install all packages necessary to run the application.

 ### `npm run tests`

- Use this command to run automated tests
+ Use this command to run automated tests.
+We use [Jest](https://jestjs.io/) as our testing framework.

 ### `npm start`